xr3ng/xrengine/ops/xrchat/README.md

 ## Configuration

-The following table lists the configurable parameters of the XRChat chart and their default values.
+The following table lists the configurable parameters of the XREngine chart and their default values.

 Dependent charts can also have values overwritten.
 Preface values with mariadb.* or agones.*